CenterForAssessment/Utah/README.md

 Utah
 ========

-SGP source code and documentation associated with Utah SGP analyses
+SGP source code and documentation associated with the Utah SGP analyses